-Hope was assessed using the Children's Hope Scale (Snyder et al., 1997) which examines the extent to which children believe they can establish pathways to their goals as well as develop and maintain the will power to follow these pathways.
-This measure is comprised of six self-report items with a six-point Likert-type response format (1 = none of the time; 6 = all of the time).
+To assess hope, the Children's Hope Scale (Snyder et al., 1997) was utilized to examine the extent to which children believe they can establish pathways to their goals as well as develop and maintain the willpower to follow these pathways.
+This measure is comprised of six self-report items with a six-point Likert-type response format (1 = none of the time; 6 = allof the time).
 Possible scores range from a low of six to a high of 36 with higher scores reflecting higher hope.
 Recent research demonstrated good psychometric properties across age, gender, race, and language translation (Hellman, et al., 2018).
-Internal consistency reliability analysis indicated a pre-hope a = .79, post-hope a = .84, and follow-up-hope a = .84.
+Internal consistency reliability analyses indicated a pre-hope a = .80, post-hope a = .83, and followup-hope a = .86.